Special Relativity -- Applications to astronomy and the accelerator physics: Relativity and Electrodynamics

+Here, we observe a second-order correction in $\theta_k^2$ that is, however, multiplied by a large factor $\gamma^2$.

-In order to confirm the predictions of our synchrotron radiation theory, we propose an experimental test at third generation synchrotron radiation sources.
-Synchrotron radiation from bending magnets is emitted within a wide range of frequencies.
-The possibility of using narrow bandwidth sources in an experimental study on the red shift in synchrotron radiation spectrum looks more attractive.
-This allows one to increase the sensitivity of the output intensity on the red shift, and to relax the requirement on beam kicker strength and photon beam line aperture.
-Undulators, as sources of quasi-monochromatic synchrotron radiation, produce light in a sufficiently narrow bandwidth for our purposes.
-They cause the electron beam to follow a periodic undulating trajectory with the consequence that interference effects occur.
-Undulators have typically many periods.
-The interference of radiation produced in different periods results in a bandwidth that scales as the inverse number of periods.
-Therefore, the use of insertion devices installed at third generation synchrotron radiation facilities would allow us to realize a straightforward increase in the sensitivity to the red shift at a relatively small kick angle, $\theta_k < 1/\gamma$.
-In the next chapter we discuss this experimental test in more detail.
+To validate the predictions of our synchrotron radiation theory, we propose an experimental test using third-generation synchrotron radiation sources.
+Synchrotron radiation from bending magnets spans a broad frequency range; however, employing narrow-bandwidth sources offers a more promising approach for studying redshifts in the radiation spectrum.
+Narrower bandwidths enhance the sensitivity of output intensity to redshift effects and reduce the demands on beam kicker strength and photon beamline aperture.
+Undulators, which generate quasi-monochromatic synchrotron radiation, are particularly well-suited for this purpose.
+By forcing the electron beam into a periodic undulating path, they induce interference effects that significantly narrow the emitted bandwidth.
+Since undulators typically consist of many periods, the resulting bandwidth scales inversely with the number of periods.
+Consequently, insertion devices at third-generation facilities provide an effective means to boost sensitivity to redshift signals, even at small kick angles, $\theta_k < 1/\gamma$.
+In essence, we argue that, despite decades of experimental work, synchrotron radiation theory remains insufficiently confirmed, and a more precise test is both timely and necessary.